LiveLike/livelike-docs/docs/Product Guides/user-profiles/using-profiles-with-logins.md

       slug: custom-profile-ids
       title: Custom Profile IDs
 ---
-..Profiles are used to accumulate points, virtual goods, and interaction history for users.
+Profiles are used to accumulate points, virtual goods, and interaction history for users.
 Profiles are meant to enhance your existing user records if you already have them, but they can also be used independently.
 For a higher-level view of what profiles do and how they work, read more about them in the [profiles section of the product guide](doc:user-profiles).

 This guide assumes your project already has user logins, and want to extend them with things like points and leaderboards, or the ability to join chats.
 Connecting user accounts with LiveLike profiles enables a persistent experience where interaction histories, reward balances, and preferences carry over between sessions.